Academic Success Program

 Peer academic mentors have demonstrated academic excellence, and have excellent communication skills and a desire to assist first-year students and to contribute to the law school community.

-In addition to the one-on-one support which is the main component of the program, peer academic mentors will put on one Academic Success group session in the fall term of 2017, and one more in the winter term of 2018.
+In addition to the one-on-one support which is the main component of the program, peer academic mentors will put on two Academic Success group sessions in the fall term of 2018, and two more in the winter term of 2019.
 These sessions will cover topics such as learning from lectures, study skills and exam strategies, and will be open to any student to attend.